ch901/nodejs/readME.md

 microservices on the other hand, breaks it applications into smaller chunks making room for specialization and effeciency, handlers of the operations are therefore focused and effective. a problem in one specialty may not affect the other, thereby loses are minimal.

-4. yes node.js in itself is multithreaded because it can support other operation and work concurrently
+4. No node js is generally single threaded and yes node.js in itself is multithreaded because it can support other operation and work concurrently

 5. REPL means Read, Evaluate, Print, Loop